Kids in the Know – more info. to come

 Be in the Know About Bullying

 Simply put, bullying is a pattern of unwelcome or aggressive behaviour, often with the goal of making others uncomfortable, scared or hurt.
 It’s almost always used as a way of having control or power over their target, and it is often based on another person’s appearance, culture, race, religion, ethnicity, sexual orientation or gender identity (from erasebullying.ca).
-Use the following link to learn more about the four types of bullying, the risk factors, and effects.
+If you are concerned that there may be bullying going on, please contact Mr. Ribeyre via the school office.

 Harassment and Discrimination Policy

 The Board of Education has recently approved a newly updated policy that strives to protect students from harassment and discrimination.
 With its introduction, school communities have an opportunity to educate students about inclusion and respect for all individuals.
 In keeping with building a positive school culture and climate, this policy provides a framework for fostering social responsibility in Langley Schools.

 Any communication or behaviour (which may include but is not limited to assault,bullying or harassment) that deliberately degrades, denigrates, labels, stereotypes,incites hatred, prejudice and discrimination towards students on the basis of one’s realor perceived sexual or gender orientation, appearance, capacity, disability, ethnicity orreligion, or for any other reason, will not be tolerated.
 This also includes makinggestures, publishing or displaying anything that would indicate an intention todiscriminate against an individual or group, or expose them to contempt or ridicule.

 All members of the school community, including students, staff, parents/guardians, volunteers and trustees are expected to uphold this policy in the interest of student safety and well-being.